Microsoft EA Cost Optimization FAQs

 Q: Are there additional savings if we pre-pay or commit to more upfront?

-Microsoft typically doesnโt give an extra discount just for paying the 3-year term upfrontโthe financial value to them is minor.
+Microsoft typically doesn’t give an extra discount just for paying the 3-year term upfront—the financial value to them is minor.
 However, increasing your upfront license quantity commitment can secure better pricing (volume discount effect).

-In some negotiations, customers have used prepayment as a bargaining chipโe.g., โIf we pay for all three years now, can you give an extra 2% off?โ Sometimes, Microsoft might agree to book revenue, especially at the end of a quarter or year.
-Itโs not guaranteed, but itโs worth asking if youโre in a position to do so.
+Sometimes, Microsoft might agree to book revenue, especially at the end of a quarter or year.
+It’s not guaranteed, but it’s worth asking if you’re in a position to do so.

-One area where upfront commitment helps is Azure: if you commit to a certain amount of Azure spending (monetary commitment) up front, Microsoft provides discounts/credits compared to pay-as-you-go.
-So, in that sense, committing money up front (in the form of an Azure commitment in your EA) can yield savings.
+In that sense, committing money up front (in the form of an Azure commitment in your EA) can yield significant savings.
 Another example is committing to a multi-year Office 365 subscription via EA, which can protect against price increases that monthly subscriptions might face.

-Also, consider that pre-paying might avoid future price increases due to currency fluctuations or inflation if your EA is in a foreign currency or if thereโs an interest in net present value savings (paying now vs. later might save some negligible interestโnot usually a big factor given low interest rates and the time value over three years).
+Also, consider that pre-paying might avoid future price increases due to currency fluctuations or inflation if your EA is in a foreign currency or if there’s an interest in net present value savings (paying now vs. later might save some negligible interest—not usually a big factor given low interest rates and the time value over three years).

 Microsoft responds more to commitments that increase your consumption of their products.